nukularrr/Draco/README.md

     $ git clone https://github.com/lanl/Draco.git

 To get started, please see [Development - Quick Start Guide](https://github.com/lanl/Draco/wiki/Development---Quick-Start) in the wiki.
-Pull requestes must satisfy the requirements listed in the [Style Guide](https://github.com/lanl/Draco/wiki/Style-Guide).
+Pull requests must satisfy the requirements listed in the [Style Guide](https://github.com/lanl/Draco/wiki/Style-Guide).

 Synopsis of Active Draco Packages
 ---------------------------------

 * c4 - A communications library for message passing interfaces (MPI).
-  * For builds without MPI, all communication commnds will be no-op functions (`DRACO_C4={MPI;SCALAR}`).
-Also proivdes a wrapper to [libquo](https://github.com/lanl/libquo)
+  * For builds without MPI, all communication commands will be no-op functions (`DRACO_C4={MPI;SCALAR}`).
+Also provides a wrapper to [libquo](https://github.com/lanl/libquo)
 * cdi - Access to material data.
 The Common Data Interface (CDI) specifies a common abstraction for objects and libraries that return material data